How to Boil Rice ~ Oma's easy way!

 "How to boil rice?"
 "How to have it nice and fluffy - not sticky?"
 "How to cook rice easily?"
-Even "how to steam rice?"
-Every had these questions?
+Even, "How to steam rice?"

 The trickiest part in making rice traditional way was the timing to get it just right.
-This method is so fool-proof, combining boiling and steaming.
+However, this method is so fool-proof, combining boiling and steaming.

 The boiling gets the rice cooking quickly.
 The steaming finishes it off.

 You will need a medium to large pot and a large sieve

 that fits it, so that the sieve spans the top of the pot and the bottom